teth3r/ersta/README.md

 # Ersta
-Custom font variant of the Iosevka font.
+Custom variant of the Iosevka font.

 ## Dependencies
 The build script in this repo, `ersta-build` depends on `git`, `nodejs` and `ttfautohint`.